Chinna (1994 film)

 Chinna is a 1994 Indian Kannada-language action film produced, written, directed and enacted by V. Ravichandran.
 The cast includes Yamuna, Puneet Issar, Mukhyamantri Chandru, Lokanath, and Pandari Bai.
-Ravichandran plays the role of a cop happily settled with his wife and suddenly becomes aware of his ancestral property existence in the middle of a forest occupied by the local goons.
+Ravichandran plays the role of a cop happily settled with his wife, and suddenly becomes aware of the existence of his ancestral property in the middle of a forest occupied by the local goons.
 This is the only Kannada film of Sabu Cyril.

 The music was composed by Hamsalekha and was declared a musical hit upon release.

 Soundtrack

 All music composed and all songs written by Hamsalekha.